Xenobii/MIDR/README.md

 ![alt text](./res/MIDREP.drawio.png)

-*Repo is a work in process and doesn't really rork yet*
+*Repo is a work in process and doesn't really work yet*